CASE STUDY | A Start Up Called STAR WARS – How the Vision of an Indie Sci-fi Movie Spawned a Multi-billion Dollar Empire

 After several attempts to finance his project, he finally got 20th Century Fox to give him $25,000 to finish the script.
 The studio wanted to strengthen the relationship with the young Oscar nominated director.
 The final budget for the whole movie was agreed at $11 million ($45m of today adjusted for inflation).
-So far the best movie investment ever made.
-Fox had given Lucas a $1.5 million effects budget, instead of the originally proposed $2.3 million.
-By contrast, the effects shots for Stanley Kubrick’s film 2001 Odyssey (MGM), cost producers $6.5 million in 1967.
+So far, the best movie investment ever made.
+Fox had given Lucas a $1.5 million effects budget instead of the originally proposed $2.3 million.
+By contrast, the effects shots for Stanley Kubrick’s film 2001 Odyssey (MGM) cost producers $6.5 million in 1967.

 How on earth are we going to do this?

-But the bigger issue Lucas faced was more operational than financial, as the way he had envisioned his epic STAR WARS movie – it could not be technically made.
+But the more significant issue Lucas faced was more operational than financial, as the way he had envisioned his epic STAR WARS movie – it could not be technically made.
 He realised that his VISION required technological things never done before in filmed entertainment and that movie special effects of the time only went so far.
 The effects, creatures, spaceships and scenes for his movie would have been impossible to recreate based on the technology and processes available at the time.

 A new era: The emergence of computer and digital technologies

-In making Star Wars, Lucas and his young team pioneered new camera technology, new filming styles, new sound design techniques, and, most importantly, a new way of thinking about science fiction.
+In making Star Wars, Lucas and his young team pioneered new camera technology, new filming styles, sound design techniques, and, most importantly, a new way of thinking about science fiction.